Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Results

 \subsection{Development of \textit{in silico} neuronal network}

-Given the challenges and costs associated with validating neuronal growth and development through \emph{in vitro} experiments, we first employ an \emph{in silico} model, as shown in \fig{fig_silico_dev} A, to simulate the growth dynamics of a neuronal system~\cite{houben2025role} consisting of \(N=195\) neurons with zero initial connectivity.
-In this model, we simulate culture development by progressively increasing the axon length $L$ of each neuron from $0.05$ to $1.5$~mm.
-As the axon length increases, connections are established between neurons, reflecting the natural growth processes observed in biological systems.
-We take snapshots of the network topologies at various values of \(L\), which allows us to capture the evolving connectivity patterns within the neuronal culture.
-These topologies are then used to simulate spontaneous neuronal activities.
-By employing various dimensionality reduction techniques ---specificially MDE, PCA, and t-SNE--- we analyze the resulting neuronal activities to evaluate the impact of different visual informatics methods on the extraction of meaningful information and to gain insights regarding neuronal interactions and dynamics.
+Given the challenges and costs associated with validating neuronal growth and development through \emph{in vitro} experiments, we first employ an \emph{in silico} model, as shown in \fig{fig_silico_dev}A, to simulate the growth dynamics of a neuronal system~\cite{houben2025role} consisting of \(N=195\) neurons with zero initial connectivity.
+We simulate culture development by increasing the axon length \(L\) from \(0.05\) to \(1.5\)~mm, so that connections are gradually established and the average network degree increases accordingly.
+We take snapshots of the network topology at different values of \(L\), use each topology to simulate spontaneous neuronal activities, and analyze the resulting activity data using MDE, PCA, and t-SNE with different choices of distance metrics.

+To compare these methods, we quantify how well each embedding preserves the size and relative position of the activity patterns.
+For each value of \(L\), let \(\mathbf{u}_{L,i}\) be the firing-rate vector of time window \(i\), and let \(\bar{\mathbf{u}}_{L}=n_L^{-1}\sum_i\mathbf{u}_{L,i}\) be the condition-level activity pattern.
+We define the original cosine-shape radius as

+Here \(d_{\cos}\) is the cosine distance defined in \req{eq_cos_dist}.
+Thus, \(R_{\mathrm{orig}}(L)\) measures dispersion in population-pattern direction rather than firing-rate magnitude.
+For an embedding method \(m\), with embedded points \(\mathbf{z}^{(m)}_{L,i}\), we compute the corresponding embedding radius by